Thelastpoet/genwp/README.md

-# Luya
+# genwp

 ## Description

-Luya is a WordPress plugin that utilizes OpenAI models to transform your draft posts.
+genwp is a WordPress plugin that utilizes OpenAI models to transform your draft posts.
 The plugin fetches draft posts, generates a summary of the content using OpenAI, creates a new title and content using AI, and publishes the post automatically.

 ## Installation

 1. Download the plugin files.
 2. Extract the plugin .zip file.
-3. Upload the `luya` folder to your `/wp-content/plugins/` directory.
+3. Upload the `genwp` folder to your `/wp-content/plugins/` directory.
 4. Activate the plugin from the "Plugins" page in WordPress.

 ## Usage

-Luya runs automatically using WordPress Cron.
+genwp runs automatically using WordPress Cron.
 It fetches draft posts one by one and processes them through OpenAI to create new content from the existing one.
-After the draft is processed and a new title assinged, Luya publishes the post.
+After the draft is processed and a new title assinged, genwp publishes the post.

 ## Features